redtalksbot/modern_app_partner_workshop/README.md

-# Modern Applications Jumpstart Workshop
+# Modern Applications Jumpstart Workshop for Partners

 This repository contains the content for the F5 Modern Applications Jumpstart Workshop.